Council tables creation of PFC

 Texas Low Income Housing Information Service Advocacy Co-Director Adam Pirtle said in a phone interview that there are concerns with PFC partnerships with developers because of a lack of restrictions regarding low income availability.

-“The only real restriction is that 50 percent of the units have to be available for area median income and that’s it.
+“The only real restriction is that 50 percent of the units have to be available at 80 percent of the area median income and that’s it.
 There’s nothing in there about bedroom sizes for families.
 These properties don’t need to accept housing choice vouchers.
 There isn’t an affordability period.
 It really just ends up being a boon for developers,” he said.

 A University of Texas research report detailed the adopted property tax exemption for private apartment developers under Section 303.042(f) of the Texas Local Government Code detailing that, “the exemptions marginal financial returns to PFCs are outstripped by the property tax losses,” and also that the exemption fails to serve the state’s affordable housing needs because the, “income restrictions do not require adjustments in household size, the income restrictions utilized at the exempt properties end up largely targeting middle-income renters making 100 percent to 115 percent of the area median income.”